 Peter Ferry (Raimi), Bodgan “Don” Pecic (Dr Moulsson), Robert Kokai (Reverend Jones), Michael Grossi (Mercer), Jolie Jackunas (Kuller), Maria Markovic (Anna), Floyd Ewing Jr. (Captain Kline), Robert Graham (Dr Franklin), Jon Killough (Vincent), Scott Spiegel (Richards), Jeff Welch (Commander Carpenter), Michael Todd (Jason Jones), J.R.
 Bookwalter (Lloyds), Jennifer Mullen (Powers), Joe Wedlake (Dr Savini), Lester Clark (Dr Dow), Barbara Gay (Dr J), Bill Morrison (Vox)

 With The Dead Next Door, J.R.
-Bookwalter is riffing off the basics of the zombie movie, which had been given a huge boost throughout the 1980s following the success of George Romero’s Dawn of the Dead (1978).
-There were a number of copycat zombie films made throughout the decade – indeed, Sam Raimi gained his name after making one of the more inventive of these The Evil Dead (1981).
-Bookwalter pays much homage to the genre – aside from the lead character named Raimi, we have others named Romero and Savini, while the opening videostore sequence displays copies of Dawn of the Dead, The Evil Dead and Hammer’s The Curse of Frankenstein (1957).
+Bookwalter is riffing off the basics of the Zombie Film, which had been given a huge boost throughout the 1980s following the success of George Romero’s Dawn of the Dead (1978).
+There were a number of copycat Romero-styled zombie films made throughout the decade – indeed, Sam Raimi gained his name after making one of the more inventive of these The Evil Dead (1981).
+Bookwalter pays much homage to the genre – aside from the lead character named Raimi, we have others named Romero and Savini, while the opening videostore sequence displays copies of Dawn of the Dead and The Evil Dead, as well as Hammer’s The Curse of Frankenstein (1957).